SalomePlatform/adao/doc/en/index.rst

 problems*, *Bayesian estimation*, *optimal interpolation*, etc. More details can be found in the section :ref:`section_theory`.

 The documentation of this module is divided in parts.
-The first one :ref:`section_intro` is an introduction.
-The second part :ref:`section_theory` briefly introduces data assimilation, optimization and concepts.
-The third part :ref:`section_using` describes how to use the module ADAO.
-The fourth part :ref:`section_reference` gives a detailed description of all the ADAO commands and keywords.
-The fifth part :ref:`section_examples` gives examples on ADAO usage.
-Users interested in quick use of the module can jump to this section, but a valuable use of the module requires to read and come back regularly to the third and fourth ones.
-The last part :ref:`section_advanced` focuses on advanced usages of the module, how to get more information, or how to use it by scripting, without the graphical user interface (GUI).
-And be sure to read the part :ref:`section_licence` to respect the module requirements.
+The first one is an :ref:`section_intro`.
+The second part introduces :ref:`section_theory`, and their concepts.
+The third part describes :ref:`section_using`.
+The fourth part gives examples on ADAO usage as :ref:`section_examples`.
+The fifth part gives a detailed :ref:`section_reference`.
+Users interested in quick use of the module can stop reading before this fifth part, but a valuable use of the module requires to read and come back regularly to the third and fifth ones.
+The last part focuses on :ref:`section_advanced`, how to get more information, or how to use it by scripting, without the graphical user interface (GUI).
+And, to respect the module requirements, be sure to read the part :ref:`section_licence`.

 In all this documentation, we use standard notations of linear algebra, data assimilation (as described in [Ide97]_) and optimization.
 In particular, vectors